Posts: 18,066

 youve got to move it move it

-I think you are moving more than you realize. that is quite possible, but then again, riding on the track/racing has taught me how much you can lean sitting dead center of the bike, and that is way more lean that I would do with any passenger ever street riding
+that is quite possible, but then again, riding on the track/racing has taught me how much you can lean sitting dead center of the bike, and that is way more lean that I would do with any passenger ever street riding

 I'm a juggernaut of awesomeness

-LeNeve Wrote:youve got to move it move it very true
+LeNeve Wrote:youve got to move it move it

 I'm a juggernaut of awesomeness